Phantom of the Mall: Eric's Revenge: Plot

-As Peter searches for Melody in the tunnels, Eric deploys the snake to kill him, for being interested in Melody.
-When Peter retreats, then later finds them anyway, Eric tries to fight and kill him, but Eric is stunned by Melody's shout that she loves Peter.
-Peter takes the chance to knock Eric out, so the pair escape and are able to warn Buzz and Susie of the bomb.
-Eric revives and kills those involved in the arson, the coverup, and the construction of the mall: mall owner Harv Posner and the complicit Mayor Karen Wilton.
-Melody, Peter, Buzz, Susie, and all of the mall patrons escape, as Eric's subterranean bomb explodes, destroying the mall.
+Eric deploys the snake to kill Peter.
+Eric tries to fight and kill him, but Eric is stunned by Melody's shout that she loves Peter.
+Peter takes the chance to knock Eric out, so the pair escape and can warn Buzz and Susie of the bomb.
+Eric revives and kills those involved in the arson and the construction of the mall.
+Owner Harv Posner and the Mayor Karen Wilton.
+Melody and all of the patrons escape, as Eric's bomb explodes.

 Cast

 Production

-The film was shot in southern California at Sherman Oaks Galleria, Promenade Mall (now Westfield Promenade) and Valencia Studios, "an old warehouse converted for the film."Phantom of the Mall: Eric's Revenge, Fries Entertainment.
-Event occurs at 1:30:00 (end credits).
+The film was shot in southern California at Sherman Oaks Galleria, Promenade Mall (now Westfield Promenade) and Valencia Studios, "an old warehouse converted for the film."
 Alhambra, California was also a location shoot.

 Release

 The film was released theatrically in Detroit, Michigan on September 22, 1989, and in Los Angeles on December 1, 1989.

 Critical response

 The Los Angeles Times was bluntly negative in its assessment of the film, comparing it with other Phantom of the Opera film adaptations: "this schlock-slasher version of Leroux's shocker—with the Phantom turned into a burned, vengeful teen prowling the air-tunnels of a posh suburban shopping mall—is, hands down, the most inept, pointless, puerile and inane."
 The review continued: "scarcely a scene isn't gross or ridiculous, scarcely a performance isn't forced or shallow, scarcely a line of dialogue isn't a burbling, awkward cliche.
 There's a perfection of awfulness here that almost commands respect; it can't have been easy to keep going on this picture after a look or two at the rushes."

-Charles Tatum of Australian review site EFilmCritic.com gave the film one star (of four), "Worse than Montezuma's Revenge", writing "you probably did not need a plot sketch since the entire story is in the title.
+Charles Tatum of Australian review site EFilmCritic.com gave the film one star (of four), "Worse than Montezuma's Revenge", writing "You probably did not need a plot sketch since the entire story is in the title.
 Someone named Eric is taking revenge against people as a phantom of a mall.
 This also means there is no suspense.
 We know Eric is behind this, but we still have to see Estes and Cute Girl go through the motions of a silly investigation."

 In his "Final Verdict," Andrew Smith of UK review site PopcornPictures.co.uk gave the film one star, stating "You should know the 80s slasher drill by now.
 No scares, suspense, story, acting or characters—just novelty death scenes and a psychotic villain.
-When a film fails to deliver on the latter two AND the rest, then it's really bottom of the barrel stuff."
+When a film fails to deliver on the latter two AND the rest, then it's really bottom-of-the-barrel stuff."